 The Board also considers the establishment of garages or other accessory structures that exceed 750 square feet or the square footage of the footprint area of the main building, whichever is greater.
 This may apply to one or more accessory buildings on the same lot.

 Petitioning the Board

 Presenting a Petition for Variance requires the submittal of a petition form and site plan showing the proposed variance on the subject site.
-A $150.00 filing fee is required for properties in the R-1, R-2, R-3 and R-5 zoning districts; in all other districts the fee is $250.00.
+A $150.00 filing fee is required for properties in the AG, R-1, R-2, R-3 and R-5 zoning districts; in all other districts the fee is $250.00.
 An example petition and site plan is available HERE.
 The petition should be clear and complete, should explain the reasons for variation, and requires the legal description of the subject property and a complete site plan.
-The petition, once completed, should be filed with the Planning and Economic Development Division, Economic and Urban Development Department, Third Floor, Decatur Civic Center.
+The petition, once completed, should be filed with the Planning and Development Division, Community Development Department, Third Floor, Decatur Civic Center.
 The deadline for filing petitions is the first Thursday of the preceding month.

 Petition Review Standards

 The City staff and the Zoning Board of Appeals shall evaluate each request based on the following standards:

 - Strict application of the zoning requirements will lead to unnecessary, non-economic hardship or practical difficulty, which prevent the property from been used in a reasonable manner;

 - The plight of the owner is due to unique circumstances not of his/her own making; and